aspose-words/Aspose.Words-Documentation/cpp/faq/_index.md

 You can try to open an encrypted document without a password, which should lead to an exception.

-The following code example shows how to open an encrypted document with a password:
+The following code example demonstrates how to open an encrypted document with a password:

 {{< highlight csharp >}}
 // Create a document.